Breast Cancer Awareness Month 2025: Signs, Screening & Support

 - Breast Cancer Awareness Month is observed globally every October.

-- Early detection includes both recognizing symptoms early and screening for those without symptoms.
+- Early detection means both recognizing symptoms early and getting screened even when you have no symptoms.

-- Screening recommendations vary by country and health organization—follow your local guidance and personal risk level.
+- Screening recommendations can vary by country and health organization, so it’s important to follow your local guidance and personal risk level.

-- If you notice a change in your breast/chest, don’t wait—get it checked.
+- If you notice any new or unusual change in your breast or chest, don’t wait—get it checked.

-- Support matters: practical help, emotional support, and awareness efforts can make a real difference.
+- Support matters more than people sometimes realize.
+Practical help, emotional care, and awareness efforts can all make a real difference.

 What Breast Cancer Awareness Month Is